 - Burial—With this choice, a pet is cremated along with other pets, and the ashes are buried collectively.

 Regardless of your decision for burial, we are here to help you through the process.
 At Volunteer Veterinary Hospital, we are not just veterinary professionals—we are fellow pet owners who understand how it feels to lose a pet.
-It is for this reason we have dedicated several pages of our website to those who have lost a pet.

 For more information about our pet end-of-life care, we invite you to contact us today.